pagkly/Zed/Investopedia3/Homemade Leverage.md

 ## Special Considerations

-The principle behind homemade leverage, described by the [Modigliani-Miller theorem](https://www.investopedia.com/terms/m/modigliani-millertheorem.asp), is that investors do not care about capital structure, because they can undo any changes with their own homemade leverage.
+The principle behind homemade leverage, described by the [[Modigliani-Miller theorem]](https://www.investopedia.com/terms/m/modigliani-millertheorem.asp), is that investors do not care about capital structure, because they can undo any changes with their own homemade leverage.
 Thus, the capital structure of a company should not affect the stock price.

 The Modigliani-Miller theorem says that investors have no regard for how a company finances its investments (debt versus equity) or pays its dividends.
 That’s because investors can mirror leverage in their own personal portfolio.
 However, the theorem also assumes that this holds true only if taxes and bankruptcy costs are absent and the market is efficient.